-As we look towards 2020 I want to take this opportunity to welcome personnel and their families coming to Kapooka in the next few months, and to thank our current staff – especially those directly involved in recruit training – for your work this year.
+I want to take this opportunity to welcome personnel and their families arriving in Kapooka, and to thank our current staff – especially those directly involved in recruit training – for your work last year.

 It must be said at the outset that the way our personnel have risen to great challenges when required has been inspirational.
 This year we have seen demonstrations of physical and moral courage in unfortunate circumstances.
 Those times when individuals had to draw on this courage, they did so with the moral support of their colleagues from across Kapooka.
 We have witnessed some amazing acts of selflessness and teamwork that exemplify Army’s values and the Command Team are incredibly proud of all of you.